 √ EMOM: Every minute on the minute.
 The goal is to maintain a set rep range based on a players ability.

-√ AMSSAP: As many supersets as possible (antagonist superset, agonist superset, unrelated supersets)
+√ AMSSAP: As many supersets as possible.
+Types: antagonist superset, agonist superset, unrelated supersets.

-√ Tyres: Tyre flips, partner carries, dips, agility ladder, sledge hammers etc.
+√ Tyres: Tyre flips, partner carries, tricep dips, sledge hammers etc.

-√ Movement Based: Side shuttles, 100m sprint, mini hurdles, shuttle sprints, animal movements, agility drills etc.
+√ Movement Based: Side shuttles, 100m sprints, mini hurdles, shuttle sprints, suicide sprints, animal movements, agility drill etc.

-√ Speed March: A speed march covers a set distance (i.e. 10k).
-Run 2 minutes, walk fast 1 minute repeat.
+√ Speed March: A speed march covers a set distance (I.e. 10k).
+Run for 2 minutes then walk fast 1 minute repeat.

-√ Copy Cat: Players imitate each other or the instructor.
-Simons says?
+√ Copy Cat: Simons says, partner mirror.
+Players imitate each other or the instructor.

-√ Switch Scores: I.e. Players attempt to beat each other’s scores after completing an AMRAP.
+√ Switch Scores: I.e. Players attempt to beat each other’s scores after completing (for example) an AMRAP or a time challenge.

-√ Pyramid Workout: At the base you have 5 exercises, then you work up the pyramid 4, 3 2, 1.
+√ Pyramid Workout: At the base you have 5 exercises to complete, then you work up the pyramid 4 exercises, 3 exercises, 2 exercises, 1 exercise.

 √ HIIT: High Intensity Interval Training.
 (Tabata, Meta-fit, Insanity etc)

 √ ARC Circuits: Active recovery.
-The only rest players get is at a low intensity I.e. Walking, jogging etc.
+The only rest players get is at a low intensity I.e. walking or jogging.

 √ Animal Bootcamp: Utilising exercises such as bear crawl, kangaroo hops, lunge walk, gorilla jumps etc.